-Stage in the Document Preparation Process Timescale (When?)
+Stage in the Document Preparation Process Purpose Timescale (When?)
 Who?
 Community Involvement How?
-Consultation Mechanism Feedback / Reporting Mechanism To develop a clear vision for the Plan area and objectives for the RLDP To generate viable options and assess each one to develop key policies To agree a preferred strategy for the RLDP To identify areas / topics for SPG production collaborative working by holding Technical Working Group meetings & attending regional forums To build consensus
+Consultation Mechanism Feedback / Reporting Mechanism To develop a clear vision for the Plan area and objectives for the RLDP To generate viable options and assess each one to develop key policies To agree a preferred strategy for the RLDP To identify areas / topics for SPG production To build consensus collaborative working by holding Technical Working Group meetings & attending regional forums

-Stage in the Purpose Timescale Who?
-How?
-Feedback /
+Stage in the Document Preparation Process · Timescale (When?)
+Who?
+Community Involvement How?
+Consultation Mechanism Feedback / Reporting Mechanism

-Document (When?)
-Community Consultation Reporting

-Preparation Involvement Mechanism Mechanism

-Process

 ISA and To ensure November Environmental Email / letter Report of

-HRA the vision, 2023 - Consultation Consultation
+HRA the vision, 2023 - Consultation Meetings, as Consultation

-strategic September Bodies (Cadw Meetings, as
+strategic September Bodies (Cadw

 assessment options and 2024 and NRW) required.

 of candidate sites are

 sites, assessed Specific

 strategic against the consultation

 options and proposed bodies

 sites ISA and General

 HRA Consultation

 Screening bodies as

 frameworks appropriate